 Limitations

-When calculating short routes, it is not recommended to request alternative routes (results=ALTERNATIVE_ROUTES) or to use the options avoid and prefer turns on passenger side (options[avoid], options[preferTurnsOnPassengerSide]).
+When calculating SHORT or SHORTEST routes, it is not recommended to request alternative routes (results=ALTERNATIVE_ROUTES) or to use the options avoid and prefer turns on passenger side (options[avoid], options[preferTurnsOnPassengerSide]).
 The resulting routes may not be as expected.

 Try it in the Short and Fast Routes code sample.